-Why words matter in Maths
+Why words matter in maths

-Maths is … Amongst other things, a language.
+Maths is, among other things, a language

 A very good friend of mine, let’s call him Jack, is a maths teacher.
 A few weeks ago, after a particularly uninspiring training day at school, Jack was bemoaning the fact that maths teachers always have to ‘endure’ (his word not mine) training about literacy.
 Literacy best practice, literacy across the curriculum, how to encourage reading in your lesson, the list went on, but how often do other teachers have to consider how to teach numeracy in their classes, he pondered.